TKuk1aP/PalworldSaveShare/README.md

 - Download and install [Notepad++](https://notepad-plus-plus.org/) (Highly recommended)
 > [!NOTE]
-> This can be any other editor that can handle large documents and provides the abillity to ***Search & Replace*** all occurances in a file
+> This can be any other editor that can handle large documents and provides the ability to ***Search & Replace*** all occurrences in a file

 <br />
 <br />